mlanza/ai-literacy/201/11-exposing-waypoints.md

 That’s collaboration.
 You bring your taste and discernment.
 The model brings speed, fluency, and structure.
 You work together—and you get something stronger than either of you could produce alone.

-Waypoints are more than just tasks.
-They are **artifacts**—pieces of work that carry meaning, context, and decision history.
-Some are ephemeral (chat turns that disappear after the session ends).
-Others should be saved and shaped into reusable assets.
+And along the way, you accumulate artifacts:

+* Some are **work artifacts**: project-specific and contextual.
+* Others are **workflow artifacts**: generalizable, meta-level insights about how you want the work done.

+Both matter.
+But only one set needs to be carried forward.
+That’s why it’s worth knowing the difference.

+---

 ### Optimize for Reuse

 Earlier, we talked about the power of structure—not just to impose order, but to let you manipulate entire *labeled boxes* of thinking.
-Waypoints should follow the same principle.
-As you create byproducts in your process—outlines, tone guides, drafts, decision logs—don’t just let them pile up.
-Think about how to *structure them for longevity*.

-Some of these byproducts will only matter for this specific project.
-But others will be worth saving, naming, and storing—not for nostalgia, but for reuse.
-This is the real value of working in labeled sections and named buckets: you’re not just organizing ideas, you’re **deliberately managing the knowledge you’re building**.

-Deciding what goes into each box matters—because it **modularizes** your work.
-You’re turning messy ideas into distinct, portable components.
-Each module is self-contained and labeled, which means later you can choose which pieces to bring forward into new projects.
-That’s how reuse happens: not by saving everything, but by curating and packaging what’s worth keeping.
+The same applies here.

+As you create byproducts—waypoints—in your process, think about **which ones are worth saving**:

+#### Examples of Work Artifacts:

+* A tone option that hit the mark
+* A cleaned-up diagram for one stakeholder group
+* A feature list adapted for a specific team

+#### Examples of Workflow Artifacts:

+* A reusable prompt for calibrating tone
+* A checklist for writing with second-person voice
+* A decision log format you can drop into future projects

 You might group waypoints differently depending on the task—by topic, by audience, by format, by phase of work.
 But whatever method you use, **reusability is the driver**.
 You’re not organizing for its own sake—you’re doing it so you can find, adapt, and deploy the most valuable parts of your thinking again later.

-Examples:

-* **Specific waypoints:** Useful only in the context of a single project (e.g., a rejected analogy, a draft user flow for this system)
-* **Generic waypoints:** Useful across projects—the ones you want to carry forward and reach for later:

-  * A repeatable framework for structuring a proposal
-  * A reusable tone guide for plainspoken communication
-  * A checklist for reviewing AI-generated content
-  * A standard format for summarizing feedback from stakeholders

 Each time you ask the model to create a list, label a pattern, or separate ideas into categories, you’re commanding thinking into *new piles*.
-That’s not just organization—that’s how you extract value.
-You’re building a toolkit you can bring into the next conversation, the next system, the next team.
+That’s not just structure—it’s **strategy**.

+---

 ### This Is Not a Shortcut—It’s Training in Disguise